linkerd/website/linkerd.io/content/blog/2024/0606-edge-release-roundup.md

 ### [`edge-24.5.5`](https://github.com/linkerd/linkerd2/releases/tag/edge-24.5.5) (May 31, 2024)

-This release makes `linkerd-cni` default to _not_ supporting IPv6, to match the rest of the control plane.
-Set `disableIPv6` to `false` to enable IPv6 in the CNI.
+This release switches IPv6 off by default for the entire control plane, including the Linkerd CNI plugin.
+Set `disableIPv6` to `false` to enable IPv6.

 ### [`edge-24.5.4`](https://github.com/linkerd/linkerd2/releases/tag/edge-24.5.4) (May 23, 2024)

-_We recommend [`edge-24.5.5`] instead of this release since this release mistakenly leaves IPv6 defaulted to on for the CNI plugin._
+_We recommend [`edge-24.5.5`] instead of this release.
+In this release, IPv6 support is off by default for most of the control plane, but it is mistakenly on by default for the Linkerd CNI plugin._

 This release adds support for JSON output to the `linkerd inject`, `linkerd uninject` and `linkerd profile` commands, and a `--token` flag to `linkerd